tech-tatsuma/GrayScaleImageModelTraining/README.md

         patience=20,
         seed=42,
         batch_size=20,
-        modelname={MLP-Mixer or ResNet50 or VisionTransformer or CrossViT}, output_dir={output directory such as ./}
+        modelname={MLP-Mixer or ResNet50 or VisionTransformer or crossvit}, output_dir={output directory such as ./}
     )
 ```